How to Hike with your dog

 Depending on the season and the temperatures, consider a dog sized bedroll for your dog to lie on, as a barrier from wet or cold ground.
 A dog jacket too, if you are hiking in freezing weather, a waterproof dog coat if there is a lot of cold rain.

 If it’s Tick season or insects like mosquitoes and flies are a problem, your dog will need some protection in the form of a repellant.
-Natural repellants like those found in online stores like… Natural Wonder Pets or The Green Life or Only Natural Pet are the safest to use.
+Natural repellants like those found in online stores like… Natural Wonder Pets are the safest to use.
 You might be able to use the same repellents on yourself too!

 It’s a great idea to pack a small First Aid kit for your dog.